moe-tron/moeserver/README.md

 You won't be able to actually get events when running this locally, but you can at least test the queue connection.

+The app is setup to be deployed to Azure as a weapp from the master branch, see .github/workflows.

 **Questions**

 Q) Why don't you just do the handling /replying here?